 Skip to main content

-Deploy a production-ready CoreWeave environment with Terraform using a modular repository that provisions a VPC, CKS cluster, node pools, and DFS storage in two phases.
+This reference architecture helps platform engineers and infrastructure teams deploy a production-ready CoreWeave environment with Terraform.
+It uses a modular repository that provisions a VPC, CoreWeave Kubernetes Service (CKS) cluster, node pools, and Distributed File Storage (DFS) in two phases.
 Phase 1 creates the networking and cluster.
-Phase 2 adds node pools and DFS volumes after the cluster is running and you have kubeconfig.
-Object Storage is an optional add-on you can include at any point.
+Phase 2 adds node pools and DFS volumes after the cluster runs and you have kubeconfig.
+CoreWeave AI Object Storage is an optional add-on you can include at any point.
+Use this page to understand what the architecture deploys, the prerequisites you must meet, and how the repository is organized before you begin Phase 1.

 What this deploys

 The reference architecture uses a single Terraform root with separate modules for each resource.
-A two-phase apply is required because node pools and DFS volumes are Kubernetes manifests that need a running cluster and kubeconfig.
+The two-phase apply exists because node pools and DFS volumes are Kubernetes manifests, which need a running cluster and kubeconfig before Terraform can create them.

 ResourceDescription